simplifyme7/Simply/README.md

 ## Key Features

-- **AI-Driven Text Responses:** Simply Bot can generate text responses to messages using Google's generative AI.
+- **AI-Driven Text Responses:** Simply can generate text responses to messages using Google's generative AI.
 - **5+ File Types Supported:** Simply can also respond to images, PDFs, text files and more.
 (Images should be under 2.5 Megs)
 - **User Message History Management:** Simply maintains a history of user interactions via discordIDs, allowing for context-aware conversations.
 - **Customizable Settings:** Users can adjust various parameters like message history length and AI response settings.
 Learn more in the [Customization](#customization) section.